qbit-glitch/golang-udemy/intermediate/NOTES.md

 - The flag package provides a convenient way to define and parse command line flags in Go program.
 Flags are parameters preceded by a hyphen, a single hyphen or a double hyphen that modify the behaviour of the program.

+- use `equal to` sign(=) for entering values for the subcommand.

+- `--help` will only list the commands and not the subcommands.
+This is the default nature of --help.

 - Key Concepts:
     - `os.Args` slice
     - Parsing Arguments